Laotzyy/openshift-xmpptalk-ircbindxmpp-bundle/README.md

 # Usage

 * git clone this
-* rm -rf *.rpm
-* copy the rest to your OpenShift Git.
+* copy to your OpenShift Git.
 * setup (to be detailed, I have a half-done blog post.)
 * git commit
 * git push